-The offshore surface operation includes the power supply to all its offshore production fields and assets.
-Whilst the energy transition enforces a gradual reduction of oil and gas production, these primary energy carriers will remain in the portfolio in the coming decades.
+The offshore surface operation includes the power The gas network in Norway ensures that the energy supply to all its offshore production fields and ascarrier natural gas, or hydrogen, is supplied timely sets.
+Whilst the energy transition enforces a gradual on a daily basis to the demand side via pipelines.
+It reduction of oil and gas production, these primary ensures dispatchability and energy storage through energy carriers will remain in the portfolio in the line-packing of the natural gas and includes not only transport but also gas processing facilities. coming decades.
 The subsurface operation includes the provision of electricity to its underwater operating assets and drilling units.
-As the need for clean electricity increases, the necessity to have a predictable and stable power supply remains urgent.
+As the need for clean CCS: electricity increases, the necessity to have a predictable and stable power supply remains urgent.
+In a future electricity system, it might be essential